 “Goodnight Stars,” by Annie Bellet (Sad and Rabid Puppies, Hugo nomination withdrawn)

 This story follows the pattern set out by Hollywood disaster movies.
-The world is facing an apocalyptic threat (namely, a meteor shower) and a group of protagonists flee to safety; along the way, they must tie up their personal relationships while fending off ruffians who are taking the opportunity to cause mayhem.
+The world is facing an apocalyptic threat and a group of protagonists flee to safety; along the way, they must tie up their personal relationships while fending off ruffians who are taking the opportunity to cause mayhem.